 - Acoustic drums: Everything that is acoustic is understood as that which has the capacity to produce sound by itself and is mainly composed of a resonance box and a mouthpiece or resonating orifice.
 For example, the drum shells that are the resonator box.

 - Electronic drums: This refers to the fact that they do not have a resonance box to produce the sound vibrations or a mouthpiece to emit the determined sound.
-It is rather a set of parts that simulates the parts of the acoustic drums, but its sound does not depend on them, but on a digital module that contains the previously programmed sounds.
+It's rather a set of parts that simulate the parts of the acoustic drums, but the sound doesn't depend on them, but on a digital module that contains the previously programmed sounds.

-In culturasonora we believe that it is responsible to clarify that, in a broad sense, every sound body is acoustic and therefore, the Pads of the electronic drums are sonorous, because they emit a sound, although slight.
+In culturasonora we believe that it's responsible to clarify that, in a broad sense, every sound body is acoustic and therefore, the Pads of the electronic drums are sonorous, because they emit a sound, although slight.

-However, to create a broad difference between the two drums, the latter relies on electronics to produce sounds that are similar to those of acoustic drums, but are clearly artificial.
+In a nutshell, the difference between the two types of drums is that the latter relies on electronics to produce sounds that are similar to those of acoustic drums, but are clearly artificial.

-Importance and benefits of having an electronic battery
+Importance and benefits of having an electronic drum set

 Electronic drums, as a musical instrument, have many aspects that give them advantages over acoustic drums;

 - Weight: Standard acoustic drums weigh more than 40 kg, while standard electronics weigh between 15 and 18 kg.